TebanVe/partitionTest/README.md

 ## Installation

+1.  **Prerequisites**:
+    - Install `pyenv` to manage Python versions: [pyenv installation guide](https://github.com/pyenv/pyenv#installation)
+    - Install the `pyenv-virtualenv` plugin: [pyenv-virtualenv installation guide](https://github.com/pyenv/pyenv-virtualenv#installation)
-1.  **Prerequisites**: Ensure you have `pyenv` installed to manage Python versions.
-This project uses the Python version specified in the `.python-version` file.
+    - This project uses Python 3.9.7 as specified in the `.python-version` file

-2.  **Set up Python Environment**: Navigate to the project directory in your terminal. `pyenv` should automatically pick up the version from `.python-version`.
-If not, you might need to run `pyenv install $(cat .python-version)` first.

-3.  **Install Dependencies**: It's recommended to create an environment specific to this project within `pyenv`.
-Once your Python version is set, install the required libraries:
+2.  **Set up Python Environment**:
     ```bash
+    # Install the required Python version if you don't have it
+    pyenv install 3.9.7

+    # Create a virtualenv named 'partition' using Python 3.9.7
+    pyenv virtualenv 3.9.7 partition

+    # Navigate to the project directory
+    cd /path/to/project

+    # The .python-version file will automatically activate the 'partition' environment
+    # You should see '(partition)' in your prompt
+    ```

+3.  **Install Dependencies**:
+    ```bash
+    # With the 'partition' environment active, install dependencies
     pip install -r requirements.txt
     ```